-Recall that a partial isomorphism $p \in part(\mathcal{A}, \mathcal{A}')$ is an isomorphism between induced substructures of A and A'.
-In case A = A', we speak partial automorphisms, which are partial or local symmetries within structure $\mathcal{A}$ , i.e. elements of the inverse semigroup of partial bijections that respect the interpretations of given relations of A. It is not hard to see that a collection of partial automorphisms in part(A, A) can simultaneously be extended to global automorphisms in the automorphism group aut( $\mathcal{B}$ ) of some infinite extension $\mathcal{B} \supseteq \mathcal{A}$ .
+Recall that a partial isomorphism $p \in \text{part}(\mathcal{A}, \mathcal{A}')$ is an isomorphism between induced substructures of \mathcal{A} and \mathcal{A}' .
+In case $\mathcal{A} = \mathcal{A}'$, we speak of partial automorphisms, which are partial or local symmetries within structure \mathcal{A} , i.e. elements of the inverse semigroup of partial bijections that respect the interpretations of given relations of A. It is not hard to see that a collection of partial automorphisms in part (A, A) can simultaneously be extended to global automorphisms in the automorphism group aut(\mathcal{B}) of some infinite extension $\mathcal{B} \supset \mathcal{A}$.
 A straightforward construction of such solutions to the extension problem for partial automorphisms could proceed along the lines of Remark 4.3 for the construction of infinite realisations as reduced products.
 The problem becomes more subtle if, for finite A and a collection of its partial automorphisms, one asks for finite solutions or for finite solutions within a restricted class of structures.
-Another important variant of the problem aks for finite solutions within a restricted class $\mathcal{C}$ provided that at least infinite solutions exist in $\mathcal{C}$ .
+Another important variant of the problem aks for finite solutions within a restricted class \mathcal{C} provided that at least infinite solutions exist in \mathcal{C} .
 Note the conditional character of this variant, which is in the style of a finite model property for the extension task.
-Classes $\mathcal{C}$ of relational structure that satisfy this version are said to have the extension property for partial automorphisms (for short: EPPA) in terminology introduced in [13].
+Classes \mathcal{C} of relational structure that satisfy this version are said to have the extension property for partial automorphisms (for short: EPPA) in terminology introduced in [15].

-Classical results for the unconditional extension task in restriction to finite structures were first obtained for the class of all finite graphs by Hrushovski in [15], then for the class of all finite structures in any fixed finite relational signature by Herwig in [11].
-The strongest and most general result, in the direction of the conditional (EPPA) for restricted classes of structures, is the result of Herwig and Lascar in [13], Theorem 5.8 below: any class of relational structures defined in terms of finitely many finite forbidden homomorphisms satisfies (EPPA).
+Classical results for the unconditional extension task in restriction to finite structures were first obtained for the class of all finite graphs by Hrushovski in [17], then for the class of all finite structures in any fixed finite relational signature by Herwig in [13].
+The strongest and most general result, in the direction of the conditional (EPPA) for restricted classes of structures, is the result of Herwig and Lascar in [15], Theorem 5.8 below: any class of relational structures defined in terms of finitely many finite forbidden homomorphisms satisfies (EPPA).
 This result subsumes the earlier, unconditional results for classes of finite structures, since infinite solutions are always available in those cases.
-For the result for finite graphs, a very elegant, elementary and direct proof has been presented in [13], which avoids both the substantial intricacies of the much stronger general (EPPA) result in [13] and the non-trivial algebraic arguments of the original proof in [15].
+For the result for finite graphs, a very elegant, elementary and direct proof is presented in [15], which avoids both the substantial intricacies of the much stronger general (EPPA) result in [15] and the non-trivial algebraic arguments of the original proof in [17].